kubeflow/website/content/docs/onpremise/deploy.md

 ## Before you start

-* *Verify that Istio is supported in the current Kubernetes environment*.
+1. Verify that Istio is supported in the current Kubernetes environment.
 You can do that by checking that following flags are set:

 ```bash
   --service-account-issuer
   --service-account-signing-key-file